-Particulars Footnote As at 31 March, 2020 (Rs. in Lakhs) 31 March, 2019 (a) Security deposits Unsecured, considered good (b) Loans and advances to employees (i) (ii) 92 14 113 3 Total 106 116
+Pa rticulars Footnote As at 31 March, 2021 (Rs. in Lakhs) As at 31 March, 2020 (Rs. in Lakhs) (a) (b) Security deposits Unsecured, considered good Loans and advances to employees Unsecured, considered good (i) (ii) 89 25 92 14 Total 114 106

-(i) Includes Rs 73 Lakhs with Govt departments and are shown at carrying amount.
-In respect of security deposits with non Govt. departments of Rs 19 Lakhs given to various parties, fair value has not been computed in view of insignificant effect.
-Further these amounts are considered good for recovery as certified by the management.
+- (i) Includes Rs 71 Lakhs with Govt departments and are shown at carrying amount.
+In respect of security deposits with non Govt. departments of Rs 18 Lakhs given to various parties, Rs 17 lacs pertains to Ispace Developers Private Limited which the management considers good for recovery. - (ii) Includes Rs 11 lacs outstanding for more than 1 year which the managment hopes to recover in the next Financial year.

-(ii) Considered good for recovery as certified by the management.